falessa/falessa/README.md

 Recently I started to build a mobile app, that hopefully will be publicly released in a near future 📱

-Open to work!
-Looking for full-remote positions 💻

 <!--
 **falessa/falessa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.